Ketogenic Therapy Pilot Study Results

 Case Study

 This child’s symptoms onset at age four and was diagnosed with bipolar disorder cyclothymia.
 This child was denied access to the gold standard bipolar disorder treatment, which is lithium or another mood stabilizer.
 They had to endure two failed ADHD medication trials.
-Worse, the only medications that family were given as options from their prescriber were those ADHD medications and SSRI antidepressants, both of which are contraindicated in bipolar disorder treatment, and antipsychotic medications which can have devastating metabolic effects.
+Worse, the only medications the prescriber offered to the family were those ADHD medications and SSRI antidepressants, both of which are contraindicated in bipolar disorder treatment, and antipsychotic medications which can have devastating metabolic effects.
 The prognosis for a child in these circumstances is, generally speaking, not good.
 But after adopting ketogenic therapy, the changes were staggering.

 We found that the younger the child, the more easily they adapted to the food plan and the lower the macro ratios were that were required to reach higher ketone levels.
 But regardless of age, the children connected ketogenic therapy to feeling better.
 So once in ketosis, they had intrinsic motivation to stay on plan.
 This subject continued with ketogenic therapy after the study ended and at bedtime asks for the “good dreams” fat bomb, which is the only thing that has ever stopped this child’s nightmares.